uchicago-cs/student-resource-guide/tutorials/linux-compile-and-run.rst

 .. _linux-compile-and-run:

-Lunix Tutorial - Edit, Compile, and Run a Program
+Linux Tutorial - Edit, Compile, and Run a Program
 ========================================================

 .. note::